NickCulbertson/Simple-HTML-Portfolio-Template/README.md

 ...

-<h2>Section 1 Title</h2>
+<h1>Section 1 Title</h1>
 <p>A brief description.</p>

-<h2>Section 2 Title</h2>
+<h1>Section 2 Title</h1>
 <p>A brief description.</p>
 ...
 ```

-## About Simple HTML Portfolio Template
+## About This Project

-I was immediately drawn to the idea of creating a Now Page.
-At first, I just made another page off of my site but it was suffering from severe code bloat.
-So I made a stripped down version with only what was needed.
+Simple HTML Portfolio Template is an Open Source project to create an easy site for your work.
+No fluff or unnecessary code bloat.
+It's minimal and built to be easily customized and maintained.
+Watch the tutorial video for a quick explanation on what does what.

 I'm making this template Open Source because I want to empower creatives to support themselves.
-I hope it helps you to build a deeper connection with your followers!
+I hope it helps make your first impression for your followers most triumphant!
 If you have any questions, suggestions, or feedback please send them my way.
 This is as much for me as it is for you.
 If you use it, send me a link!
-I'd love to see what you're up to now.
+I'd love to see your work.

 Enjoy!